Searching for Beyond the Standard Model physics using the improved description of $^{100}$Mo $2\nu\beta\beta$ decay spectral shape with CUPID-Mo: Experimental data

 \section{Experimental data}

 Experimental data are acquired as a continuum time stream and digitized with a sampling frequency of 500 Hz both for \lmoenr detectors and LDs.
 The data are divided into twelve \textit{datasets}, where each \textit{dataset} corresponds to about 1 month of data taking and is sub-divided into a series of \textit{runs}.
 Each \textit{run} is characterized by a period of $\sim$24 hours of stable data taking.
-At the beginning and the end of each \textit{dataset}, specific calibration \textit{runs} are acquired by deploying a \THO/\URA source in the vicinity of the detector.
+At the beginning and the end of each \textit{dataset}, specific calibration \textit{runs} are acquired by deploying a \THO/\URA source in the vicinity of the detector array.
 The characteristic $\gamma$-lines of \THO and \URA produce several peaks in \lmoenr crystals enabling the calibration of all the detectors.
 The light detectors cannot be calibrated with the \THO/\URA sources since $\gamma$-rays are not fully contained in the LD volume.
 For this reason, specific \textit{runs} are acquired by using an intense \CO source, able to stimulate the production of fluorescence \mo X-rays at $\sim$17~keV used to calibrate LDs.
+Without calibration sources, each detector has an average trigger rate of about 14 mHz~\cite{CUPID-Mo:2023vle}.

 Experimental data are acquired and processed with C++ based software packages developed by previous bolometric experiments~\cite{DiDomizio:2018ldc, Armengaud:2019loe}.
 All the triggered events are acquired in a 3-seconds time window (1 second of pre-trigger).
 Each \lmoenr detector is associated with its adjacent LD(s).
 First, we apply a series of cuts aiming to remove periods of detector instabilities and not-optimized data takings.
 We reconstruct the pulse amplitudes using an optimal filter~\cite{Gatti:1986cw}.
 This method allows the production of a new pulse with the maximum signal-to-noise ratio by selectively weighting the frequency components of the signal and suppressing those that are more affected by noise.
 Then, the filtered waveforms are corrected in order to remove the amplitude's dependence on the initial detector temperature.
 For more details on the data processing see Ref.~\cite{Augier:2022znx}.
 The detectors' energy scale is determined through calibration \textit{runs}, which provide the calibration function parameters calculated using the $\gamma$-ray peaks produced by the \THO/\URA sources.
 A quadratic function with a zero intercept is used to calibrate the $\beta/\gamma$ energy region.
 The $\alpha$ events appear in the background spectrum in a high energy range that spans from 4 to 10 MeV.
 Due to the different detector responses to $\gamma$-rays and $\alpha$-particles, the $\alpha$ spectrum shows a mis-calibration of about 8\%.
 In this case, we use the \PO $\alpha$-peak to re-calibrate the $\alpha$ region.
 Given the granularity of the detector, the information about the timing of each event with respect to the other detectors is extremely useful for studying the topology of radioactive decays, as explained in the next section.
 In order to do that, we tag each event occurring in a $\pm$10 ms time window with other detectors.
 The variable describing the number of channels that triggered a pulse in the same time window is called \textit{multiplicity}.